A Financial Haiku

 Guilt of spending hurts

-Being a short week, where I have already published 1 Random Thoughts collection, you might guess that I wouldn’t possibly publish another one on Friday, but you would have guessed wrong.
-I will be spending most of my weekend locked in gyms officiating basketball games, so I don’t have time to write something new, just have time to borrow other folks work.
+It’s a short week.
+I have already published 1 Random Thoughts collection.
+You might guess that I wouldn’t publish another one on Friday.
+But you would have guessed wrong.
+I will spend most of my weekend in gyms officiating basketball games.
+I don’t have time to write something new.
+I only have time to borrow other folks’ work.

 The Remainder of my Weekly Writings